 The second ten-year revision of the Carbon Monoxide Maintenance Plan was updated in 2009 to show continued attainment of the carbon monoxide standard in Colorado Springs through 2020, as required by federal law.
 This revision to the attainment/maintenance plan (considered a "limited maintenance plan"):

 - revises the attainment year from 1990 to 2007,

 - updates the base-year emission inventory using the latest EPA-approved tools (including the MOBILE 6.2 on-road mobile sources emission model), and

 - extends the maintenance year through 2020.

-The plan confirms that the CO standard will be maintained for a second ten-year period after the original redesignation.
+The plan confirms that the CO standard will be maintained for a second ten-year period after the original redesignation in 1999.

 The plan was approved by the PPACG Board in September 2009, by the Colorado Air Quality Control Commission in December 2009, and by the EPA in March 2011.

 Air Quality and Wildfire